No More Window Pain

 This comprehensive deep dive into one of our facilities has shown that it is worth adopting a strategy that encompasses both physical changes and low and no-cost engagement.
 In communicating our results with the building occupants, they have said that they feel more physically comfortable, more involved with the UEL community and more knowledgeable of the day to day energy consumption of the building they work in.

-Update: UEL has won a 2018 Green Apple Award for our Arthur Edwards project.
-It was presented at the ceremony on the 12th of November, 2018 at the Houses of Parliament.
+UEL won a 2018 Green Apple Award for our Arthur Edwards project.
+It was presented at the ceremony at the Houses of Parliament.